wendy-c/grails4-react-spring-security-app/README.md

 -----

-#Steps to build your own:
+# Steps to build your own

 1. Create a grails 4 project with React profile `grails create-app demo --profile=react`